wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

     EndSection
  ```
  3: reboot system and X11 will pick up the new configuration and your brightness function keys will now work

+ ## Battery Saver mode
+ * run `batterySaverMode.py` to put laptop into battery saver mode when plugged in
+ * limits charging above 60%

  ## Other helpful tips
  * ` F2 ` : open BIOS during boot
  * ` Ctrl + Alt + F1 ` : change to basic command line interface